 Don’t believe everything you read about loyalty programs

-Second, these sites tend to take a narrow view of travel, assuming that everyone travels by plane.
 Truth is, most Americans travel by car.
 (For every 10 miles traveled, roughly 9 are by car.)
 This makes the sites extremely airline-centric, to the point where you shouldn’t expect any reliable information about anything except an airline loyalty program.
-They also waste an inordinate amount of time trying to get upgrades and help you qualify for elite status, instead of the nuts and bolts of having a smooth trip.
+And they also waste an inordinate amount of time trying to get upgrades and help you qualify for elite status, instead of the nuts and bolts of having a smooth trip.

-Third, these sites tend to have an unhealthy and often dysfunctional relationship with their hosts.
-They think of frequent flier and stayer programs as a game, and they would do anything for a mile or point, even if it sometimes means breaking a rule.
-In fact, some are literally in the business of shilling for the card companies, and in most cases the reader is never made aware of the writer’s financial incentives.
+Some loyalty fan blogs think of frequent flier and stayer programs as a game, and they would do anything for a mile or point, even if it sometimes means breaking a rule.
+In fact, some are literally in the business of shilling for the card companies, and in most cases the reader is never fully aware of the writer’s financial incentives.
+Credit card companies often dictate what these publishers can and can’t say online — which means the news you are getting is censored by an image-conscious credit card company.

 Bottom line: You’ll have to do your own research and make up your own mind if you want to benefit from any loyalty program.